 This usually happens during winter months and you leave the grill outside the house with the cast-iron grill grates in it.
 This is risky but there is a solution to this so do not worry too much.

-When left unused, the grill might gather moisture inside and the cast-iron grill grates, when exposed to water for a long time, will most likely gather rust in the process.
+When left unused, the grill might gather moisture inside and the cast-iron grill grates, when exposed to water for a long time, will most likely end up with rust.

-Washing your cast-iron grill grates or other cast-iron cookware with water and soap is not advised.
-This is because you will be potentially removing the seasoning of the grates.
+Washing your cast-iron grill grates or other cast-iron cookware with water and dish soap is not advised.
+This is because you will be potentially removing the first seasoning of the grates.

 When washed with water and soap, make sure that you rinse it properly.
 If not, the grill grates will also absorb the soap and the aroma will mix with the food that you will cook on them.